The rank of Mazur's Eisenstein ideal: Galois cohomology - generalities

 \section{Galois cohomology - generalities}

-In this section, we use cone constructions to define cochain complexes that compute variants of Galois cohomology.
+In this section, we use cone constructions to define cochain complexes that compute Galois cohomology with various local conditions.
 In particular, we discuss the compactly supported, partially compactly supported, and finite-flat variants.
-The idea to consider derived version of Selmer groups is due to Nekov\'a\u{r} \cite{nekovar2006}.
-For a more down-to-earth treatment (and all that will be needed here), see \cite[Appendix]{galatius-ventatesh}.
+The idea to consider derived versions of Selmer groups is due to Nekov\'a\u{r} \cite{nekovar2006}.
+For a more down-to-earth treatment (and all that will be needed here), see \cite[App.~B]{GV2018}, where they use the notation of fundamental groups $\pi_1^\et(\Z[1/Np])$ (resp.\ $\pi_1^\et(\Q_\ell)$) in place of our $G_{\Q,S}$ (resp.\ $G_\ell$).